 That was, as far as we are aware, just about the only use available for whole tyres.

-However, now that WRAP has commissioned the British Standards Institution (BSI) who have prepared the Publicly Available Specification, PAS 108, in collaboration with the tyres reprocessing industry, a whole new range of uses has opened up.
+However, now that WRAP has commissioned the British Standards Institution (BSI) which has prepared the Publicly Available Specification, PAS 108, in collaboration with the tyres reprocessing industry, a whole new range of uses has opened up.

-In short, providing a specification for producing compact tyre bales of a consistent and verifiable quality and dimension, opens up a new and large market.
+In short, providing a specification for producing compact tyre bales of consistent and verifiable quality and dimension opens up a new and large market.

 The compression of these tyres into bales provides a means of reusing these tyres whilst at the same time, reducing the demand for primary aggregate materials in construction.

-PAS 108 provides a specification that can be adopted by suppliers for producing tyre bales such that potential customers will be assured that they are procuring a construction material of consistent and verifiable quality.
+PAS 108 provides a specification that suppliers can adopt for producing tyre bales such that potential customers will be assured that they are procuring a construction material of consistent and verifiable quality.

 Furthermore, the core of this document addresses the production, handling, storage, transport and placement of standardized tyre bales, the dimensions and properties of which are standardised and described in this PAS.

-But, the big gain lies in the guidance is given on engineering properties and typical construction applications.
+However, the big gain lies in the guidance given on engineering properties and typical construction applications.

-WRAP, if you have not already heard of the organisation established by the UK government in 2000 as a not-for-profit company.
-It is backed by government funding from England, Scotland, Wales and Northern Ireland, which is in my view very well used in a project like this.
+If you haven't already heard of it, WRAP is a non-profit organization that the UK government founded in 2000.
+It is backed by government funding from England, Scotland, Wales, and Northern Ireland, which is, in my view, very well used in a project like this.

-However, the question remains as to who is making PAS 108 Tyre Bales, and where can you get hold of the for your project.
-One such supplier is Rubber Remade Limited who as producing them now.
+However, the question remains as to who is making PAS 108 Tyre Bales and where you can get hold of them for your project.
+One such supplier is Rubber Remade Limited which is producing them now.

-Rubber Remade Limited endeavour to seek sustainable uses for these waste materials.
+Rubber Remade Limited endeavours to seek sustainable uses for these waste materials.

-Their tyre bales are fully in compliance with the PAS, and comprise solid, pressure-formed blocks of waste vehicle tyres that are stainless steel wire-bound and labelled.
-Furthermore, because they are uniform (1200mm x 1200mm x 1600mm) they can be easily and cheaply transported (reduced haulage costs) and utilised.
+Their tyre bales comply fully with the PAS and comprise solid, pressure-formed blocks of waste vehicle tyres that are stainless steel wire-bound and labelled.
+Furthermore, because they are uniform (1200mm x 1200mm x 1600mm), they can be easily and cheaply transported (reduced haulage costs) and utilised.

 We have summarised a selection of suggested uses below: